blahcat/blahcat.github.io/content/2020-06-15-playing_with_self_reference_pml4_entry.md

 ```

-And this is really the subtlety of Ricerca's exploit: they showed that only with a fixed physical address (associated to the SYSTEM process), and a fixed virtual area (the `nt!_KUSER_SHARED_DATA` section at 0xfffff780\`00000000) that is always at a known location since NT4, one can create an MDL used in Direct Memory Access, and achieve arbitrary read to virtual addresses simply by recursing through the PML4E, the PDPTE, etc. just like the MMU does.
+And this is really the subtlety of Ricerca's exploit: they showed that only with a fixed physical address (associated to the SYSTEM process), and a fixed virtual area (the `nt!_KUSER_SHARED_DATA` section at 0xfffff780\`00000000) that is always at a known location since NT4, one can create an {{ abbr(abbr="MDL", title="Memory Descriptor List") }} used in Direct Memory Access, and achieve arbitrary read to virtual addresses simply by recursing through the PML4E, the PDPTE, etc. just like the {{ abbr(abbr="MDL", title="Memory Management Unit") }} does.
 Since they could read the PML4 entirely at a fixed physical address, say 0x1aa000, they could determine the index of the "Self-Reference Entry" from a simple for-loop going through the PML4 page (very approximate pseudo-code):

 ```python
 system_pml4_root = 0x1aa000